 In Final Fantasy Tactics Advance, Backdraft does a portion of its damage to the user as fire damage, but the user can avoid this with something that enables them to resist, be immune to, or absorb it.

 In Final Fantasy Tactics A2, units start with 0 MP and generate 10 MP each turn, meaning that double-casting or casting of high-cost spells can't be done immediately.
 As a result, Blood Price is available as an always-on S-Ability that lets the user pay for a skill in double its MP cost in HP.
 This ability can be abused quite easily by Red Mages, who can cast two spells in succession: one to attack, and one to heal themselves covering the cost of both.
+Also an option is to target yourself and the enemy while using spells of an element your equipment lets you absorb.
+Even without self-healing, the ability is quite overpowered as HP increases with level while spell costs and MP regeneration do not, making the cost of spells less and less significant.
 Interestingly, several enemy units that have Blood Price equipped can't possibly learn it through normal means.